Anthony Burgess: Mancunian

 Between the ages of six and eleven, Burgess attended Bishop Bilsborrow Memorial School in Moss Side.
 He enrolled at Xaverian College in Victoria Park on 15 September 1928 and completed his Higher School Certificate there in 1935.

-Burgess went on to read English Language and Literature at Manchester University between 1937 and 1940, graduating with a 2:1 BA degree, and meeting his first wife, Llewela Jones (known as Lynne), while they were both students at the university.
-In later years, Burgess remembered his time as a student in Manchester as being ‘perhaps the happiest of my life’.
+Burgess went on to read English Language and Literature at Manchester University between 1937 and 1940, graduating with a BA in English Language and Literature.
+He also met his first wife, Llewela Jones (known as Lynne), while they were both students at the university.
+In later years, Burgess remembered his days as a student in Manchester as being ‘perhaps the happiest of my life.’

 Leaving the city

-Burgess was conscripted into the army, and left Manchester in 1940 and was eventually posted to Gibraltar for three years.
-After the age of 23 he never lived in Manchester again.
+Burgess was conscripted into the army, and left Manchester in 1940, and was eventually posted to Gibraltar as an army education officer.
+After the age of 23, he never lived permanently in Manchester again.

 Few physical traces of Burgess’s time in Manchester remain.
-Most of his pre-war homes have been demolished, with the exceptions of his houses on Delauneys Road and Leighbrook Road.
-While his parents are buried in Moston Cemetery, Burgess himself is entombed in Monaco, one of several places where he lived towards the end of his life.
+Most of his pre-war homes have been demolished, but his houses on Delauneys Road and Leighbrook Road still remain.
+Although his parents are buried in Moston Cemetery, Burgess’s ashes were buried in Monaco at the request of his widow, Liana, who continued to live there until her own death in 2007.

 In 2012 Manchester University installed a plaque on the Samuel Alexander Building to remember Burgess’s time as a student.
 There is also a mural on Tib Street in the Northern Quarter (its creation by the artist Tank Petrol in 2016 is pictured below).
-The former Burgess residence at 47 Princess Road is now an apartment block called Clock Works.
-At the time of writing (September 2020) there are plans to install another mural on Carisbrook Street in Harpurhey, north Manchester, where the Burgess story began in 1917.
+The site of the former Burgess house at 47 Princess Road is now an apartment block called Clock Works.